hirosystems/stacks-subnets/docs/getting-started.md

 # Getting Started

 Subnets can be built using any of the following methods:

 - Build with Clarinet
 - Build with Testnet
 - Test Locally

 > **_NOTE:_**
 >
 > Subnets was earlier referred as Hyperchains.
-While we are in the process of updating the content, you might still see subnets being referred as Hyperchains.
+While the process of updating the content is ongoing, there may still be some references to hyperchains instead of subnets.

 ## Build with Clarinet

-Make sure you have `clarinet` installed locally, and that it is at version 0.33.0 or above.
+Make sure you have `clarinet` installed locally, and the clarinet version is at version 0.33.0 or above.
-If you do not have clarinet, you can find installation instructions [here](https://github.com/hirosystems/clarinet).
+If you do not already have clarinet installed, please refer to the clarinet installation instructions [here](https://github.com/hirosystems/clarinet) for installation procedures.

-Let's create a new clarinet project.
-This will create a new directory with a Clarinet project initialized.
+### Create a new clarinet project

+To create a new clarinet project, run the command shown below.

 ```
 clarinet new nft-use-case
 ```

+This command creates a new directory with a clarinet project already initialized.

+### Copy contract files and scripts

-Let us copy contract files and scripts over from the `stacks-hyperchains` repository into the `nft-use-case` directory.
-If you don't already have the stacks-hyperchains repository, you can [clone it](https://github.com/hirosystems/stacks-hyperchains).
+Next, copy the contract files and scripts over from the `stacks-hyperchains` repository into the `nft-use-case` directory.
+If you do not already have the `stacks-hyperchains` repository, simply [clone the repository](https://github.com/hirosystems/stacks-hyperchains).

-Here's the command to clone the stacks-hyperchains repository:
+To clone the `stacks-hyperchains` repository, use the following command:

 ```
 git clone https://github.com/hirosystems/stacks-hyperchains.git
 ```

+### Set HYPERCHAIN_PATH environment variable

-Set the environment variable `HYPERCHAIN_PATH` to the location of the stacks-hyperchains repository on your computer.
+After copying contract files and scripts, set the environment variable `HYPERCHAIN_PATH` to the location of the `stacks-hyperchains` repository on your computer using the command below.

 ```
 export HYPERCHAIN_PATH=<YOUR_PATH_HERE>
 ```

+### Copy files from the `stacks-hyperchains` repository

-Now, we can copy files from the stacks-hyperchains repository.
-These files are contracts which will define the layer-1 and layer-2 Clarity traits for NFTs and fungible tokens, implement an NFT in layer-1 and layer-2, and some NodeJS scripts for helping to deploy the contracts.
+Now, copy files from the `stacks-hyperchains` repository.
+These files are contracts that define the layer-1 and layer-2 Clarity traits for NFTs and fungible tokens, implement an NFT in layer-1 and layer-2, and some NodeJS scripts for helping to deploy the contracts.
+Enter the commands shown below.

 ```
 mkdir nft-use-case/contracts-l2
 mkdir nft-use-case/scripts